Severance Hall 228B

 - Master of Science, University of Illinois, Urbana-Champaign, 2008

 - Doctor of Philosophy, University of Illinois, Urbana-Champaign, 2011

-I teach developmental psychology and the advanced research methods course.
-My research interests concern children’s peer relations as contexts for social development and academic functioning.
-In part because children’s relationships are dynamic (they gain and lose friends all the time) and multilayered (children are simultaneously immersed in peer groups, classrooms, and neighborhood environments), I also have interests in social network analysis and other innovative quantitative methodologies.
+I teach courses in developmental psychology, research methods in psychology and developmental science, and a seminar in child development.
+My research concerns social adaptation during middle childhood, a time when children’s competencies take flight and engender greater agency to live cooperatively in social groups.
+I study developmental processes of children’s peer relations in school settings and links between children’s peer relations and academic motivation.
+Because children’s relationships are dynamic (they gain and lose friends all the time) and multilayered (they are immersed in friendship dyads, peer groups, and neighborhood environments), I also have interests in social network analysis and other innovative methodologies.

 Wilson, T., & Rodkin, P. C. (2011).
 African American and European American children in diverse elementary classrooms: Social integration, social status, and social behavior.
 Child Development, 82, 1454-1469.